paulfioravanti/toy_robot/README.md

 The Ruby source files, the test data and any test code.
 It is not required to provide any graphical output showing the movement of the toy robot.

+### Implementation of further requirements

+- The `PLACE_BLOCK` commands put a block on the next square in the direction the robot is facing.
+The Robot cannot pass through any blocks.
+Any attempts to move through a block, be placed on a block, or place a block on a block are ignored.

 ## Copyright

 Copyright (c) 2012 Paul Fioravanti